Am I required to have my COVID Vaccination in order to live in housing?

 Q: When will I get my bill for housing?

 Bills are assigned to the account on July 12th and the first payment is due by August 1st.
-For more information and payment plan options, please call the Billing office at 207-741-5530.
+For more information and payment plan options, please call the Student Accounts Office at 207-741-5530.

 Q: Can I have a car on campus?